ohmqtt/ohmqtt_python/README.md

 ### TODO for 0.1

-* Error handling and validation
+* Review error handling and validation
+* Test alternate valid encodings for some control packet types

+### TODO for future

+* AUTH connection state
+* Session data reset policies

 ### Running the Tests